Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Introduction

 Indeed, the 21\,cm power spectrum is affected by extra-galactic foregrounds from radio bright sources, radio frequency interference and ionospheric activity, which complicate the calibration of the antennas of the radio interferometers and, in turn, its measurement.
 However, the foreground signal is anticipated to mainly affect the lower-$k$ region of the spectrum in Fourier space and techniques of foreground avoidance, suppression, and subtraction have been considered \citep[see, e.g.,][]{LiuParsons2014,ChapmanAbdalla2013, MertensGhosh2018}.

 In this work, we leverage the complementarity of 21\,cm and kSZ observations in probing cosmic reionization in order to obtain significant constraints before a complete measurement of the 21\,cm power spectrum is achieved.
-Indeed, the kSZ is sensitive to slowly varying reionization histories, a section of parameter space difficult to access for 21\,cm observations because of the brightness of foregrounds along such modes \citep{BeginLiu_2022}.
+In \citet{BeginLiu_2022}, the authors already demonstrate this complementarity at the level of the global 21\,cm signal, showing that a combined analysis makes it possible to reconstruct a model-independent reionisation history, with no assumed parameterisation of the redshift-evolution.
+Here, we push this analysis a step further by including second-order statistics in the assessment and considering the 21\,cm power spectrum.
 We place constraints on cosmic reionization by utilising the fundamental relationship between the power spectra of the 21\,cm and the pkSZ signal from the EoR, which we formalise through a simple yet effective parametric method.

 This paper is organised as follows.
 In section~\ref{sec:methods}, we describe the physics behind the 21\,cm signal from the EoR, the derivation of the pkSZ angular power spectrum, and the formalism used to formally link the 21\,cm signal and the pkSZ effect, and, in turn, their power spectra.
 We also introduce the methodology of the Monte-Carlo Markov Chain sampling used in our forecast.
 Section~\ref{sec:data} briefly outlines the simulation used to check the accuracy of our forecast.
 In section~\ref{sec:results}, we present our findings for an ideal case, with the detection of both the 21\,cm with SKA-\textit{Low} for two redshifts as well as the pkSZ power spectra.
-We discuss how the forecast behaves and how construing it is on the parameters of reionization.
+We discuss how the forecast behaves and how constraining it is on the parameters of reionization.
 In section~\ref{sec:discussion}, we outline the caveats of the forecast and explore special cases.
 We summarise our conclusion and elaborate on future improvements in section~\ref{sec:conclusions}.
+Unless stated otherwise, we address comoving megaparsec as Mpc.